stakater/developer-handbook/content/kubernetes/storage.md

 This means that there still is a good use case for making regular backups of data.
 The important thing here, though, is that in a Kubernetes environment, application data can be backed up at the workload storage location vs backing up the entire cluster and everything on it, significantly reducing the amount of space needed for a proper backup.

 CAUTION: When providing internal storage technologies within a Kubernetes cluster (e.g. Ceph or GlusterFS), the more bricks/OSDs you provide the more resilient your infrastructure is likely to be.
-Make sure to Use anti-affinity rules to make sure each of the nodes hosting this storage is running on separte physical nodes and each of the bricks/OSDs are backed by separate physical infrastructure.
+Make sure to Use anti-affinity rules to make sure each of the nodes hosting this storage is running on separate physical nodes and each of the bricks/OSDs are backed by separate physical infrastructure.

-If all nodes or a majority of nodes are running on a single physical host and that host fails, your storage techonogy will also fail due to a lack of enough backing storage to complete a transaction.
+If all nodes or a majority of nodes are running on a single physical host and that host fails, your storage technology will also fail due to a lack of enough backing storage to complete a transaction.
 This could lead to data loss or corruption.

 ### IOPS Considerations